shubhsrii/Product-Details/README.md

-A demo page for a product to be viewed on a website.
+This is my first react project.
-Author Shubh Srivastava
+A demo page for a product on a e-shopping platform.